progress/iceberg/PAS/Management/OEManager/ABL/README.md

      [echo]  proant add     - Add (read: start) one new MSAgent for an ABL App [echo]
-     [echo]  proant close   - Perform a 'soft restart' of an ABL App (runs: status, flush + trimhttp + stop, status) [echo]                   [OPTIONAL] -Dsleep=1 (Sleep time in minutes after stop) [echo]
+     [echo]  proant close   - Perform a 'soft restart' of an ABL App (runs: status, flush + trimhttp + stop, status) [echo]                                    For this task the 'trimhttp' will be called with the termination option 1 (forced)
+     [echo]                   [REQUIRED] -Dwebapp= (WebApp for Tomcat Manager to terminate active sessions) [echo]                               The given WebApp is expected to be associated with the provided -Dablapp name [echo]                   [OPTIONAL] -Dsleep=1 (Sleep time in minutes after stop) [echo]
      [echo]  proant clean   - Alias for 'close' task [Deprecated]